marcosjom/sys-nbframework-src/README.md

 # MakefileFuncs.mk

-This is a `make` file containing functions that allows you to describe a workspace similarly to XCode, Visual-Stuido and other IDEs.
+This is a `make` file containing functions that allows you to describe a workspace similarly to XCode, Visual-Studio and other IDEs.

 Its purpose is to describe your project in an structure and be able to set individual compiler-flags to each code-group.
 The structure is: